End-to-End Multi-Track Reconstruction using Graph Neural Networks at Belle II: Abstract

 \section{Abstract}

 {We present the study of an end-to-end multi-track reconstruction algorithm for the central drift chamber of the \belletwo experiment at the \superkekb collider using Graph Neural Networks for an unknown number of particles.
-The algorithm uses detector hits as inputs without pre-filtering to simultaneously predict the number of track candidates in an event and and their kinematic properties.
+The algorithm uses detector hits as inputs without pre-filtering to simultaneously predict the number of track candidates in an event and their kinematic properties.
 In a second step, we cluster detector hits for each track candidate to pass to a track fitting algorithm.
 Using a realistic full detector simulation including beam-induced backgrounds and detector noise taken from actual collision data, we find significant improvements in track finding efficiencies for tracks in a variety of different event topologies compared to the existing baseline algorithm used in \belletwo.
-For events with a hypothetical long-lived massive particle with a mass in the GeV-range decaying uniformly along its flight direction into two charged particles, the GNN achieves a combined track finding and fitting efficiency of 85.4\% with a fake rate of 2.5\%, compared to 52.2\% and 4.1\% for the baseline algorithm.
+For events involving a hypothetical long-lived massive particle with a mass in the GeV-range, decaying uniformly along its flight direction into two charged particles, the GNN achieves a combined track finding and fitting charge efficiency of 85.4\% per track, with a fake rate of 2.5\%, averaged over the full detector acceptance.
+In comparison, the baseline algorithm achieves 52.2\% efficiency and a fake rate of 4.1\%.
 This is the first end-to-end multi-track machine learning algorithm for a drift chamber detector that has been utilized in a realistic particle physics environment. }

 \keywords{track finding, tracking, object condensation, machine learning, graph neural networks, deep learning, end-to-end representation spaces}